 Nation's No. 1 Defensive End, All-Conference Tight End Ink With UK

-Scott has ventured back to Kentucky after spending the last three seasons at Texas Tech.
-While TTU has been known for great success throwing the ball, Scott's running backs have made significant contributions to the offense as well.
+Himself a former running back at Kentucky, Scott has ventured back to the Bluegrass after spending 2010-12 at Texas Tech.
+While TTU was known for great success throwing the ball, Scott's running backs made significant contributions to the offense as well.
 The Red Raiders rushed for 135.7 yards per game and scored 52 rushing touchdowns during his three seasons.
 TTU's primary running backs averaged 5.0 yards per rushing attempt.

 Scott inherited a running attack that ranked 115th in rushing offense in 2009 at 84 yards per game, improving that mark in his first season to 75th nationally with 141.3 yards per contest.
 The team's leading rusher, Baron Batch, was drafted by the Pittsburgh Steelers and has spent two years with that team.

 The improvements continued in Scott's second season as Texas Tech was on pace to have its best year rushing since the late 1990s before Tech's top two rushers both sustained season-ending injuries.
 The Red Raider running backs still rushed for 1,516 yards on the season.

 In 2012, TTU averaged 139.9 yards per game on the ground with three backs rushing for more than 400 yards each.
 Overall, Texas Tech won the TicketCity Bowl over Northwestern following the 2010 season and defeated Minnesota in the Meineke Car Care Bowl of Texas in 2012.

 Scott earned his first full-time coaching job at Troy as an assistant coach for running backs from 2007-09, helping lead the Trojans to three consecutive Sun Belt Conference Championships and a pair of appearances in the New Orleans Bowl.